 During my stay I ended up having lessons with an English instructor as I didn’t receive a good level of instruction with a couple of local guys.
 But, this is not to say there aren’t some awesome Sri Lankan instructors in Kalpitiya, it’s just that we weren’t lucky to find them on this trip.

 This was one of our favourite resorts in Kalpitiya.
 Surrounded by palm trees and overlooking the peaceful end of Kalpitiya Lagoon, it’s the ideal stay if you want comfort, relaxation and nature in abundance.

 We stayed in the Jungalow Escape room, which is top of their range.
 The room was fully enclosed and therefore quiet, unlike all other stays I had in town.

-The Jungalow Escape was very stylish, modern and minimalist.
-The bed is raised on a platform and had the most comfortable mattress I slept on the entire holiday.
+The Jungalow Escape was stylish, modern and minimalist.
+The bed was raised on a platform and had the most comfortable mattress I slept on the entire holiday.
 The pukka bed and quiet room meant that I always got a good night’s sleep here.
 The bathroom was semi-outdoors, tasteful and clean, with two sinks for him and her.

 In front of the room was a spacious veranda with two semi-private lounging beds for us to chill.

 The pool was well maintained and the perfect shade of blue, surrounded by tropical flowers and large inbuilt sun-loungers.
 There were other areas to relax but my favourite was watching a sunset from the end of the jetty.